 - 1. Legal framework

 - 2. Roles and responsibilities

 - 3. Grounds for suspension or exclusion

-- 4. The headteacher's power to suspend and exclude
+- 4. The Headteacher's power to suspend and exclude

 - 5. Factors to consider when suspending or excluding a pupil

 - 6. Preventative measures

 - 7. Duty to inform parents

 - 8. Duty to inform the governing board and LA

 - 9. Duty to inform social workers and the virtual school head (VSH)

 - 10. Arranging education for suspended and excluded pupils

-- 11. Considering suspensions and exclusions

-- 12. Reaching a decision
+- 11. Reaching a decision

-- 13. Notification of considered suspensions and exclusions
+- 12. Notification of considered suspensions and exclusions

-- 14. Removing excluded pupils from the school register
+- 13. Removing excluded pupils from the school register

-- 15. Independent review panel
+- 14. Independent review panel

-- 16. Appointing a SEND expert
+- 15. Appointing a SEND expert

-- 17. The role of a SEND expert
+- 16. The role of a SEND expert

-- 18. Appointing a clerk
+- 17. Appointing a clerk

-- 19. The role of the clerk
+- 18. The role of the clerk

-- 20. The duties of the independent review panel
+- 19. The duties of the independent review panel

-- 21. Conducting governing board meetings or independent review panels via remote access
+- 20. Conducting governing board meetings or independent review panels via remote access

-- 22. Reconsidering reinstatement following a review
+- 21. Reconsidering reinstatement following a review

-- 23. Criminal investigations
+- 22. Criminal investigations

-- 24. Training requirements
+- 23. Training requirements

-- 25. Using data
+- 24. Using data

-- 26. Monitoring and review
+- 25. Monitoring and review